adcousin/hops/README.md

 ## Existing solution

+### Notebooks

-### Writing this information in a notebook can seem a good idea but it comes with disavantages:
+Writing this information in a notebook can seem a good idea but it comes with disavantages :

 - You **always need to carry it** on yourself _wherever_ you go _in case_ someone offers you to grab a drink
 - You **need to be consistant** in the way you _document your discoveries_